mrowles/Twenty500.github.io/_posts/2013-10-31-junit-ignore.markdown

 Now this doesn't stop people from commenting out tests, but there isn't much you can do about that.

 Education is the key.
-Try to instill in your development team a culture which aspires to test more, rather than just resolve issues (resolve is a subjective term when you resolve an issue at the expense of a previously passing test).
+Try to instil in your development team a culture which aspires to test more, rather than just resolve issues (resolve is a subjective term when you resolve an issue at the expense of a previously passing test).
 When you resolve issues at the expense of tests, it generally means that you're ignoring a warning of a problem.
 These are hard to track down later!